 Firstly, the race is run under UK Athletics Rules and is a bona fide Athletics event.
 Entrants must be at least 15 years old on the day of the race.
 Be realistic about your expected finish time and line up accordingly, there will be pace boards at the start.

-As per UK Athletics rules, due to the fact this event is not a closed-road event, the wearing of headphones is prohibited.
+As per UK Athletics rules, due to the fact this event is not a fully closed-road event and we run on single carriageway roads with no pavement, the wearing of headphones is prohibited.

 It may be useful for first time Racers (and some old timers) to get some tips on how to act during a race…